hpatro/valkey-durability-spec/README.md

 2. **Health/Failure Detection**
 3. **Failover Operation**

 With RAFT introduced at the shard level, consensus is built in for durable data transfer within each shard.
 RAFT also manages leader election through regular heartbeats: when a leader fails, a new candidate from within the shard is promoted.
 This RAFT-based leader failure detection overlaps heavily with the existing clusterbus health detection and best-effort failover systems.
 To avoid duplication, both of those must be disabled.
-The **clusterbus** can still be repurposed for topology gossip across shards.
+The clusterbus can still be repurposed for topology gossip across shards.
 This introduces only minimal overhead and does not affect shard ownership.
 It remains useful for client redirection of datapath commands (read/write operations).

-### Asychronous Replication

-Asynchronous replication system will co-exist with the synchronous replication system to allow users to use Valkey with high availability but not high durable system i.e. backward compatible in terms of performance/behavior.
+> Note: If we decide to not support cluster-enabled mode in P0 we could punt the work of modularization of health detection/failover for later period.

-### LUA Scripts
+### Keyspace notifications

-To be filled
+Keyspace notification also needs to be buffered on the client output buffer subscribed via pub/sub channels and the client is blocked until quorum is reached for a given key modification based on the offset.
+The notification will be sent out once the key has been committed on the primary.
+Keyspace notifications aren't generated on replicas.

-### ACL
+### Snapshots

-No impact on ACL
+RDB persistence performs point-in-time snapshots of your dataset at specified intervals.
+This mechanism will exists for backups.
+This will have the same format which exists.

 ## Appendix

-### Alternative Design with centralized log storage
+### Alternative design with decoupled log storage

 This approach is different from the recommendation above with decoupling the durable storage component from the Valkey in-memory store engine.
+The key benefit with this proposal is that the shard can have 1 primary and 1 replica setup and don't need RAFT consensus model at shard level.
+It allows the primary to maintain lease with (distributed) durable log engine and failover if the lease expires.

+The key challenge with the proposal is it leads to a different deployment architecture and will make it complex for users to maintain two separate components.

 ![Centralized Storage approach](assets/Alternative-HLD.png)

 ### UML code for bootstrap